Kneecap recap: Who are the west Belfast Irish language rap trio and why are they considered controversial?

 (Each year, millions of pounds is spent by both the UK and Irish governments on teaching and promoting the Irish language in Northern Ireland, and according to the 2021 census Irish is the "main language" of about 6,000 people, or 0.3% of the population.)

 - "We don't discriminate when it comes to old folk, but we wouldn't lick cream off her [the Queen].
 As head of the British Army she oversaw dozens of wars and deaths of millions.
 Belfast to Baghdad, Libya to the Malvinas.
+There's a thousand crimes behind the crown...”
 (September 8, 2022);

 - "British media telling an Irish person to educate themselves on history is laughable.
 Your state is guilty of incalculably more violence pursuing imperialism around the world than anything the IRA or other groups did resisting it.
 You won't hear that in your schools" (in response to criticism of the Irish women's football team for chanting 'up the Ra', October 12, 2022);